Texas Hold’em Hands Ranked by Winning Percentage

 • Winning poker hands are more about how you play them than the numbers.

-Take, for example, the poker percentages of AK, one of the few extremely powerful hands in Texas Hold’em.
+Take, for instance, the poker percentages of AK, one of the few extremely powerful hands in Texas Hold’em.
 Technically, it wins less than a middle pocket pair like 7-7.

-Aside from all-in heads-up tournament situations A-K is a much stronger hand in real-life scenarios because real-life hands aren’t random hands staying in to showdown.
+Aside from all-in heads-up tournaments A-K is a much stronger hand in real-life scenarios because real-life hands aren’t random hands staying in to showdown.
 Big Slick would have (should have) eliminated those weaker random hands pre-flop.

 Poker winning percentages aren’t everything